willviles/Immerse/README.md

 For most animations which run when the section is scrolled to, and reset when the section is removed from view, only the timeline function need be defined.
 The animation defaults do the rest.

-For more information about using the GSAP, visit [the official GreenSock Animation Platform website](http://greensock.com/gsap "GreenSock Animation Platform Official Website").
+For more information about using the GSAP, visit <a href="http://greensock.com/gsap" title="GreenSock Animation Platform Official Website" target="_blank">the official GreenSock Animation Platform website</a>.

 ## Attributes